 Product and service differentiation may be real, but they have value in the marketplace only when customers automatically associate differentiation attributes with specific products, services, and companies.
 Consequently, to make differentiation work, competitive strategies must also define and set targets for branding objectives.

-High level strategies typically define and target branding objectives in terms of tangible branding metrics.
+high=level strategies typically define and target branding objectives regarding tangible branding metrics.
 These are branding attributes they can measure objectively by surveying customers and observing customer buying behavior.
 Branding metrics for this purpose usually include brand recognition, brand recall, brand association, and brand loyalty.
 (Sections below define and explain these terms).

 Secondly, Branding Objectives Help Explain How the Firm Achieves Acceptable Margins

 Branding objectives play a key role in making sales revenue estimates for the pro forma business model.
-In order to project revenues, the firm must estimate (1) unit sales and (2) selling price.
+To forecast revenues, the firm must estimate (1) unit sales and (2) selling price.

 - Projected unit sales, in turn, depend on the firms expected market share, competitive win rate, and customer demand.
 The firm sets quantitative targets for all of these, assuming that the firm meets its branding objectives for differentiation (previous section).

-- Projected sales revenues also depend on expected selling price and customer demand.
-These, in turn, depend on the firm's ability to reach target levels for brand equity (the ability to charge premium prices).
+- The sales revenue forecast also depends on the expected price and customer demand.
+These factors, in turn, depend on the firm's ability to reach target levels for brand equity—the firm's ability to charge premium prices.